ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Related Work

-{\textbf{Vision-Language Contrastive Learning.}} Vision-language contrastive learning aims to learn robust multimodal representations by pretraining on large-scale image-text pairs.
-A seminal work in this area, CLIP~\citep{clip} aligns visual and linguistic representations through contrastive learning, bridging both modalities in a shared semantic space.
-As a bridge between vision and language, CLIP has been widely applied in multimodal learning.
-It enables a variety of natural language-guided open-vocabulary recognition tasks, including image classification~\citep{CoOp,CoCoOp,aapl}, open-vocabulary semantic segmentation~\citep{maskclip_seg,lseg,openseg,baseline,catseg,clearclip}, and open-vocabulary object detection~\citep{detpro,mm_ovod}.
-However, CLIP remains fundamentally constrained by its text encoder’s limited capacity and fixed input length, which hinders its ability to process multilingual and long texts and model fine-grained semantics.
-To mitigate these issues, several methods have been introduced.
-Long-CLIP~\citep{longclip} extends the input length via positional embedding interpolation, yet still fails to capture nuanced semantic relationships.
-LoTLIP~\citep{lotlip} incorporates corner tokens to aggregate diverse textual information, preserving short-text understanding while significantly improving performance on long texts.
-Nevertheless, constrained by the capabilities of the text encoder, LoTLIP cannot incorporate additional open-world knowledge and remains unable to handle multilingual inputs.
+{\textbf{Vision-Language Contrastive Learning.}} Vision-language contrastive learning, exemplified by CLIP~\citep{clip}, aims to align multimodal representations in a shared semantic space via large-scale pretraining.
+As a foundational bridge between modalities, CLIP enables diverse open-vocabulary tasks, including image classification~\citep{CoOp,CoCoOp,aapl}, semantic segmentation~\citep{maskclip_seg,lseg,openseg,baseline,catseg,clearclip}, and object detection~\citep{detpro,mm_ovod}.
+Despite its versatility, CLIP is fundamentally constrained by its text encoder’s fixed input length and limited capacity, which hampers its performance in processing long-form, multilingual, and fine-grained semantics.
+To address these bottlenecks, Long-CLIP~\citep{longclip} extends input lengths through positional embedding interpolation, while LoTLIP~\citep{lotlip} aggregates diverse textual information using corner tokens to enhance long-text understanding.
+However, these methods remain tethered to the original CLIP text encoder's architecture, preventing the integration of broader open-world knowledge and leaving multilingual support unresolved.